tigera-solutions/cc-aks-security-compliance-workshop/README.md

 ---

-### Ingress and Egress access control with NetworkSets
+### Ingress and Egress access control using NetworkSets

 | PCI Control # | Requirements| How Calico meets this requirements |